 The estimate of stream temperatures under 100-year SPV (scenario 5), is used in this analysis to represent an approximation of the stream's natural background temperature and therefore, its loading capacity.
 In the case of the SFNR, this estimate of natural background temperature from scenario 5 is warmer than the numeric criteria.
-The natural conditions provision of the water quality standards (WAC 173-2-1A-070(2) states "Whenever the natural conditions of said waters are of lower quality than the criteria assigned, the natural conditions shall constitute the water quality criteria."
-Therefore, if a water body does not meet its assigned numeric criteria (i.e. is warmer or cooler than the criteria) due to natural climatic or landscape attributes, then the natural conditions constitute the water quality criteria and become the TMDL target.
+The natural conditions provision of the water quality standards (WAC 173-201A-260(1)(a)) states "When a water body does not meet its assigned criteria due to natural climatic or landscape attributes, the natural conditions constitute the water quality criteria."
+Therefore, if a water body does not meet its assigned numeric criteria due to natural climatic or landscape attributes, the natural conditions constitute the water quality criteria and become the TMDL target.
 As discussed in the Water Quality Standards section of this TMDL, Ecology may consider a formal rule change to adopt site-specific criteria only after the allocations in this TMDL are significantly implemented and an updated analysis of natural conditions and legacy impacts take place.